Deepayan137/presentations/PITCHME.md

 **insert equation**

 We repeat the above procedure several times using multiple hops in the *short text expansion*.
-More specifically, when an expanded representation *q''* is output by the *short text expansion* module, the representation *q''* is treated as an initial query to the module.
+More specifically, when an expanded representation *q''* is output by the *short text expansion* module, *q''* is treated as an initial query to the module.
 After repeating the above procedure for several times, the final output represenatation is used as the representation of the orignal query *q'*.

 ---
 ### Classification module